lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/car_detection_tutorial/Readme.md

    * Before starting inference using the request object, set the actual batch size of inputs using InferenceEngine::InferRequest::SetBatch() function.

    * Note: Dynamic Batching may not work on all models and devices.
 For example, the vehicle detection models referenced by this tutorials cannot use Dynamic Batching.
 Presently only CPU and GPU devices are supported when using models with supported layer types.
-For more details, please see: /opt/intel/computer_vision_sdk/deployment_tools/documentation/docs/DynamicBatching.html
+For more details, please see [Using Dynamic Batching Feature](https://docs.openvinotoolkit.org/latest/_docs_IE_DG_DynamicBatching.html)

 ### How Does Batch Size Affect Performance and Latency?